laureate-institute-for-brain-research/StimtTool3/Cooperation/README.txt

 README for the Cooperation Task

+!!!
+Notes for Operation: This task uses IAPS images that are not intended for public sharing.
+The following directory will need to be created and populated with the IAPS image set:
+    C:\StimTool3\Cooperation\media\outcome_media\images\

 *****************************************************************SUMMARY**************************************************************************

 The Cooperation Task (adapted from the three-armed bandit task) presents sets of three faces from validated face image databases and participants